pradhyumvyas/Blog-Application/README.md

 # Introduction
-- Objective of this task is to create a simple REST API based social network in Django where Users can sign up and create text posts, as well as view, like, and unlike other Users’ posts.
+- Objective of this project is to create a simple REST API based social network in Django where Users can sign up and create text posts, as well as view, like, and unlike other Users’ posts.